 After having explored the Keys, the east coast of Florida was up next!
-From the artistic vibe in Wynwood to alligators in Everglades and a luxurious road trip to West Palm Beach – we enjoyed it all!
+From the artistic vibe in Wynwood to alligators in Everglades and a luxurious Florida road trip to West Palm Beach – we enjoyed all the many Florida tourist attractions!

 The Arty part of Wynwood!

 The Art District of Wynwood in downtown Miami, was one of the highlights during these days.